thebushschool/cpjava/lessons/unit1/readme.md

 ## Warm up
 * Introductions
-  * Say your name, your hobbies
+  * State your name, your hobbies, interests
   * Exposed to computer Programming before?
-  * What do you expect frm this class?
+  * What do you expect from this class?
+  * Are you planning to take the AP CSA exam in Spring 2021?
 * Laptop?
 (Mac or Windows - Chromebook will not be adequate)

 ## Goals
-* Learn about the course and your classmates
+* Learn about the course and about your classmates
+* Learn the course syllabus and expectations
+* Setp your computer software, register to websites
+* Setup Github archive for storage
+* Walkthrough class procedures
+* Walkthrough of Class website and other resorces
 * Start learning the fundamentals of programming using Java
 * Getting Started and Primiive types in Java